Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

-where $\mathcal{P}_b$ is an arbitrary PRB number where $b < u$ and $\mathcal{P}_u$ is the $u$-th PRB number, which increases as $u$ increases.
-Step $(c)$ comes from the fact that $P_c$ is greater than any intermodulation product, following Theorem~\ref{thm:bandwidth_pim}.
-Step $(d)$ introduces a coefficient greater than $1$ for the arbitrary choice of $\mathcal{P}_b$ due to windowing.
-When represented in dBm, this relationship becomes a \textit{sloped} line (note this is true in the presence of interference.
-Otherwise, RIP---as in \eqref{eq:rip}---represents the power of white Gaussian noise, which is spectrally flat). \review{It follows from this derivation that a sloped line is necessary to detect the presence of intermodulation interference due to an offender, but it is not sufficient.
-However, since distinct wireless spectrum is often associated with a distinct wireless operator, we discount the possibility of a spurious spectrally sloped in-band transmission, making this condition practically sufficient to detect the presence of intermodulation interference.}
+Owed to the selection of a windowing function and its side lobe rolloff rate \cite{ni_fft}, the power spectral density of spectral leakage (in dBm units) in the presence of interference can be approximated as a sloped line with a slope equal to the rolloff rate.
+Otherwise, RIP---as in \eqref{eq:rip}---represents the power of white Gaussian noise, which is spectrally flat.
+Therefore, a sloped line is a salient feature of intermodulation interference in an OFDM-based system; it necessary to detect the presence of intermodulation interference due to an offender, but it is not sufficient.
+However, since wireless spectrum is often distinctly associated with a wireless operator, we discount the possibility of a spurious spectrally sloped in-band transmission, making this condition \textit{practically} sufficient to detect the presence of intermodulation interference.

-It also follows from this derivation that one way to mitigate intermodulation interference is to reduce the transmitted OFDM tone power of the \textit{offender}, which is directly related to the BS transmit power ($P_c \coloneqq P_\text{TX} - L = P_\text{BS} - 10\log N_\text{PRB} - 10\log N_\text{SC} - L$), where $P_\text{BS}$ is the BS transmit power in dBm and $L$ is the path loss \cite{8665922}.
-This power reduction also reduces the BS coverage radius.

-Configuration dependent, the control-plane PRBs can have \textit{equal} power levels on both sides of the spectrum---unlike the user-plane PRBs.
-This is because the control plane bandwidth is allocated per UE as one PRB on each side of the channel \cite{3gpp36211}.
-This provides the UEs with robustness against frequency-selective fading.
+Implementation dependent, the control-plane PRBs can have \textit{equal} power levels on both sides of the spectrum---unlike the user-plane PRBs.
+This is because the control plane bandwidth is allocated per UE as one PRB on each side of the channel \cite{3gpp36211}, providing the UEs with robustness against frequency-selective fading.

-\review{What is left from this analysis is deriving the slope from RTP.
-This slope is a parameter that can be found through searching a grid of values as we show in Section~\ref{sec:detection}.}